 - When a newly resurrected Jean tells Scott to open his eyes for her he initially resists for fear of killing her.
 When she assures him she can quell his powers, he trusts her and opens them.
 Giving him the chance enjoy normal sight for probably the first time in years.
 Shame it all went to hell for both of them seconds later.

 - Throughout the series, the films show the great respect between Charles and Erik even when their respective factions are at war with each other.
-When a Brotherhood member (Pyro) tries to talk disparagingly about Professor X, Erik will have none of it:"Charles Xavier did more for mutants than you will ever know.
+When a Brotherhood member (in this case, Pyro) tries to talk disparagingly about Professor X, Erik will have none of it:"Charles Xavier did more for mutants than you will ever know.
 My single greatest regret is that he had to die for our dream to live."

 - He also looked genuinely horrified as Jean killed Xavier.
 He screams "Charles!" as Phoenix kills Xavier; it's clear that he still cares deeply for Xavier.